Yáser Asprilla: Club career

+Envigado

 Yaser Asprilla is a product of Envigado youth academy.
-He made his professional debut with Envigado in a 0–3 Categoría Primera A loss to Independiente Medellín on 2 December 2020.
-On 18 July 2021 he scored his first professional goal for Envigado in a 2–2 draw with Atlético Nacional.
+He made his professional debut with Envigado in a 3–0 Categoría Primera A loss to Independiente Medellín on 2 December 2020.
+On 18 July 2021, he scored his first professional goal for Envigado in a 2–2 draw with Atlético Nacional.

+Watford

 With a deal agreed in August 2021, Envigado confirmed the transfer of Asprilla to Watford on 17 January 2022.
+He scored his first goal for Watford on 7 April 2023 in a 3–2 loss to Huddersfield Town.

+Girona

+On 23 August 2024, Asprilla joined La Liga club Girona for a club-record fee on a six-year deal.
+The fee was reported as €18 million, with an additional €6 million possible in performance-related add-ons.
+Later that year, on 6 October, he scored his first goal for the club in a 2–1 victory over Athletic Bilbao.

 International career

 Asprilla made his debut for the Colombia national team on 16 January 2022 as a 43rd minute substitute for Juan Fernando Quintero, in a 2–1 home win over Honduras.
 On his second international appearance, Asprilla netted his first goal for Colombia in a 4–1 friendly win over Guatemala.